FCC/ACEDirect/CHECKLISTS.md

 # ACE Direct Installation/Configuration Checklist

+* Acquire registered domain and subdomain names.
+* Add fully-qualified domain names (FQDNs) to the provider peering lists; this request may take up to two weeks to fulfill.
 * Create the AWS instances for the node, OpenAM, stun, and Asterisk servers.
 Do not use special characters for the server names.
   * Domain names *must* be two-level domain names; this is a requirement by OpenAM
   * _nodeace.domain.com_, _openamace.domain.com_, _stunace.domain.com_, and _sipace.domain.computer_